mcfnord/rml/src/televised.md

 hired based on what he knew.

 # Out on bail

+Being out on bail is surreal.
+Being on bail for a speech crime was another level.
+Anything I said anywhere could be used against me.

 When Mark Lindquist came into my life,, I was recovering from the most enormous blow of my life.
 He piled a lot of pain on top.
 It was impersonal pain, the fear of the state's awesome power to accuse and